godliver/godliver.github.io/_pages/talks.md

 ### Invited Talk ON "Human Behaviour Understanding and Egocentric Perception”
 Oct 2021 <br>
 Online Talk <br>
-Invited Featured Talk in the series of “LXAI Workshop”, ICCV, Virtual.<br>
+Invited Featured Talk in the series of Latin in AI Workshop, ICCV.<br>
 <a href="https://youtu.be/HP8Ay-i35T8" target="_blank">Video</a>

 ### TUTORIAL ON Egocentric Perception and Machine Learning